Light Horse trooper

 'Paradise Beach', 'Flipper', 'Thornbirds II', 'Story of the CIA', 'The Phantom',

-Bangkok needs multilingual help for post, freight and office; a Thai speaker is
+Bangkok needs multilingual help, a Thai speaker is

 a necessity.
 Foreigners are charged more, many Thais pretend not to understand